Mohammad Reza Pahlavi: Relationship with the Western world

 By the 1960s and 1970s, Iranian oil revenues experienced rapid growth.
 By the mid-1960s, Iran saw "weakened U.S. influence in Iranian politics" and a strengthening in the power of the Iranian state.
 According to Homa Katouzian, the perception that the US was the instructor of the Shah's regime due to their support for the 1953 coup contradicted the reality that "its real influence" in domestic Iranian politics and policy "declined considerably".
 In 1973 the Shah initiated an oil price hike with his control of OPEC further demonstrating the US no longer had influence over Iranian foreign and economic policies.
 In response to American media outlets critical of him, the Shah claimed that Iran's oil price hikes did little to contribute to the rising inflation in the United States.
 Pahlavi also implied criticism of the US for not taking the lead on anti-communist efforts.

 In 1974, during the oil crisis, the Shah began an atomic nuclear energy policy, prompting US Trade Administrator William E. Simon to denounce the Shah as a "nut."
-In response, US President Nixon publicly apologized to the Shah through a letter in order to disassociate the president and the United States from the statement.
+In response, US President Nixon publicly apologised to the Shah through a letter in order to disassociate the president and the United States from the statement.
 Simon's statement illustrated the growing American tensions with Iran over the Shah's raising of oil prices.
 Nixon's apology covered up the reality that the Shah's ambitions to become the leader in the Persian Gulf Area and the Indian Ocean basin were placing a serious strain on his relationship with the United States, particularly as India had tested its first atomic bomb in May 1974.